scottmuc/scottmuc.github.com/source/_posts/2014-11-02-siofok-tihany-italian-grand-prix-and-istanbul.markdown

 and watching all of the Harry Potter movies.
 I picked up some groceries the day I arrived and was able to be pretty self-sufficient.

-On the last day my cold was disappearing and the sun came out.
-Just in time for my meet up with Orsolya and a tour of [Veszprém][veszprem] and [Tihany][tihany].
+On the last day my cold was disappearing and the weather outlook was brighter.
+Just in time for my meet up with **Orsolya** and a tour of
+[Veszprém][veszprem] and [Tihany][tihany].
 Both places had the European charm that I've enjoyed so much on this trip.
-The sun came out while walking around Inner Lake (3rd picture below).
-Orsolya explained what life is like in rural Hungary and I shared stories of my life.
+The sun came out while walking around Inner Lake (pic 3 below). **Orsolya** explained what life is like in rural Hungary and I shared stories of my life.
 My favourite question was when she asked how I planned my travels.
 I never really thought about it, but I replied saying that it was just a combination of many little trips.
 With each little trip I had to plan the transition to the next trip and the opened up opportunities for other little trips.